-

 How do financial sponsors provide comfort to sellers where the purchasing entity is a special purpose vehicle?

 In situations where the purchasing entity is a special purpose vehicle with no substance, the sellers will require the financial sponsors to provide, together with their binding offers, equity and debt commitment letters with certain funds commitments.
-Under the equity commitment letters, the financial sponsors irrevocably undertake to fund the bidding company if the bid is successful and, if not, to pay any damages awarded against the purchasing entity by a competent court in case of breach of the agreements entered into by this purchasing entity up to the amount of the equity commitment.
-This risk however is remote as French courts are reluctant to award significant damages.
+Under the equity commitment letters, the financial sponsors irrevocably undertake, if the bid is successful, to fund the bidding company so as to allow it to pay the relevant portion of the purchase price at closing and, if closing does not ultimately occur, to pay any potential damages awarded against the purchasing entity by a competent court in case of breach of the agreements entered into by this purchasing entity, in each case up to the amount of the equity commitment.
+The financial exposure of the financial sponsors in the absence of completion of the purported transaction under such equity commitments is however in practice usually more limited than in other jurisdictions, as French courts are reluctant to award significant damages (even though we notice the beginning of an evolution in that respect).

 How prevalent is the use of locked box pricing mechanisms in your jurisdiction and in what circumstances are these ordinarily seen?

-Almost all transactions involving financial sponsors are now based on a locked box mechanism.
+Almost all transactions involving financial sponsors are now based on a locked box mechanism, which makes it a striking feature of the French market.
 On the other hand, closing/adjustment accounts are still used in certain trade sales although the use of locked box mechanism is more and more frequent.
 In certain – and rare – instances, hybrid mechanisms could be put in place.
 In those instances, the price is based on a set of historical accounts and there is a covenant that a certain amount of net debt or working capital is not exceeded at closing.
 This would typically be the case when revenues of the target group are highly seasonal and the cash flow forecast may not be relied upon or when a carve-out needs to be implemented.

 What are the typical methods and constructs of how risk is allocated between a buyer and seller?

 Under a customarily structured share purchase agreement, the risks attached to the business of the target company are mainly dealt with through interim covenants and leakages protection.
 Purchase price mechanism, closing conditions, representations and warranties and specific indemnities are also used to reduce the risks attached to the transaction.
-Over the past years, due to the influence of private equity transactions, the French market has been increasingly seller friendly.
+Over the past years, due to the influence of private equity transactions, the French market has generally remained seller friendly, although we notice a rebalancing in certain less competitive sale processes.
 This is particularly tangible when it comes to warranties and to risks attached to deal certainty and, in particular, closing conditions (that are limited to mandatory regulatory clearances).
-It is however worth noting that the French civil code now imposes to sellers an obligation to provide the purchasers with all key information relating to the object of the sale.
+It is however worth noting that the French civil code now imposes to sellers an obligation to provide the purchasers with all key information relating to the object of the sale (and that such principle is strictly enforced by French courts).
 However, professional purchasers such as private equity sponsors are supposed to perform reasonable due diligence in the context of a transaction.
 In this seller-friendly environment, the set of representations and warranties given by the buyer is often broader than the one given by the seller as the buyer is usually requested to represent and warrant that it has performed its due diligence, it has received all necessary information, it is fully financed and it has performed its regulatory analysis and does not expect any difficulty in obtaining the relevant clearance(s).

 How prevalent is the use of W&I insurance in your transactions?